tulioamb/mixed-messages/README.md

 # jsCreateMessage
-This program generates a random message out of three differente arrays.
+This program generates a random message out of three different arrays.
 ## Table of Contents
 1. Technology
 2. Code Description